fengtan/ldap-explorer/README.md

 TODO
 - support referrals and aliases ?
-- setting to turn on icons in tree view

 WC
 - add a setting to let end user decide whether search results and attributes should open in a new window or if the same window should always be reused